redgeneLauren/HTMLcourse-sample/Content/Authentication-AllUsers/LogginInPage.md

 <strong>Other buttons on the `Log in Page` are the following:</strong>

-- `Remember Me` -  It is a checkbox feature where the application will remember your sign in credentials for future log in.
+- `Remember Me` -  is a checkbox feature where the application will remember your sign in credentials for future log in.

-- `Forgot Password?` - It is a hyperlink feature where you can be able to reset your password to get a new password.
+- `Forgot Password?` - is a hyperlink feature where you can reset your password to get a new password.

     <img style="height: 35px; width: 250px" src="OtherButtonInLogInPage.png">

 <hr />

 ## <ins>Role Assignment</ins>

- `Role assignment` is divided into two criterias: `Admin Role` and `Non-Admin Role`.
-In each different roles they have different access to the features of the application.
+ `Role assignment` is divided into two roles: <b>Admin Role</b> and <b>Non-Admin Role</b>.
+Each role has different access to the features of the application.

- However, one `user` can have <strong>multiple roles</strong> in the application.
+ However, a single <b>user</b> can have <strong>multiple roles</strong> in the application.

 <ins>`Admin Role`</ins>

-- The `admin role` is also referred to as the `super admin`.
-The `super admin` have access to all features of the application.
-The super admin is also in charge with the registration of users to gain access the application.
+- The `admin role` is also known as the <strong>super admin</strong>.
+The <b>super admin</b> has access to all features of the application.
+The <b>super admin</b> is also in charge with the registration of users to gain access to the application.

-### User Authentication Feature
+### User Authentication Feature - Admin Role

-- In the `User Authentication feature` the `admin role` also known as `super admin` have access to the following:
+- In the `User Authentication feature` the <b>admin role</b> also known as <b>super admin</b> has access to the following:

-    `Super Admin Features - User Authentication Feature`
+    <b>`Super Admin Features - User Authentication Feature`</b>

     - Create Users
     - View list of Users